JorgeCastilloPrz/ScalaForTheImpatient/README.md

 Each exercise class is intentionally declared as an `Object` to provide a simple syntax for method calls (like the one for static methods in Java): `Exercise10.takeLastThreeElementsFrom("Hello")`.

+The following chapters have been completed and uploaded:

 * **Chapter 1:** The Basics
 * **Chapter 2:** Control Structures and Functions